 Put-in-Bay is known for its laid back, island feel, great food, and party-like weekend atmosphere (making it one of the funnest places to visit in Ohio), but it’s also home to Crystal Cave, the World’s Largest Geode.
-Heineman’s winery owns the claim to fame and discovered the geode when digging a well.
+Heineman’s Winery owns the claim to fame and discovered the geode when digging a well.
 The Geode is 30-feet deep and crystals as large as 18-inches wide can be spied on its daily tours.

 Beach Beauty Up North